-The Notebook PC provides AC'97 stereo with full duplex stereo audio and 3D sound.
-Three audio jacks are used for mono microphone input, stereo speaker/headphone output, and audio source input.
+The Notebook PC provides PCI AC'97 stereo that is 32-bit PCI Sound Blaster Pro compatible with full duplex stereo audio and 3D sound.
+Three audio jacks are used for stereo line-in, mono microphone-in, and stereo headphone-out.
 Integrated microphone and stereo speakers provide quality audio with convenient access.